Child Nutrition/School Cafeterias

 The child nutrition area generates many materials that can be recycled.
 Recycling includes the collection of recyclables, and the transport of the materials for processing.
 Recyclable food service commodities often include corrugated cardboard, aluminum and tin cans, glass containers, and some plastics.
 In addition to potential gains from avoided disposal costs, recycling may also result in additional revenue for the school.

 Recycling.
 It is important to find out what recycling opportunities exist for your school district by checking with your city or county recycling coordinator, refuse hauler, and local recycling companies.
-Earth 911 also provides information on local recycling, pollution prevention, and environmental information in the United States and Canada; and certain organizations such as the Paper Industry Association Council and the Carton Council provide tools to help make your recycling program a success.
+Earth 911 also provides information on local recycling, pollution prevention, and environmental information in the United States and Canada; and certain organizations such as the American Forest & Paper Association (AF&PA) and the Carton Council provide tools to help make your recycling program a success.

 Rendering.
 Rendering companies will take fats, meat, bones, grease, and oils from a school or business and convert them into animal food, cosmetic, soap and other products.
 These companies may be located by looking in your local phone directory under Rendering or Tallow Companies.
 Additionally, the California Fats, Oils, and Grease Work Group (CalFOG) maintains a list of rendering companies throughout the state.